Samson-Mano/Delaunay_triangulation_BW/README.md

 ### Any bugs?

-Didnot encounter any bugs in my other applications.
+Didnot encounter any bugs.
+If you find anything raise an issue.
 Coincident points will give error message.

 ![BW_delaunay_results](/Delaunay_triangulation_BW/images/bw_results.png)